 Dr Wojciech Chrzanowski received his PhD from the Silesian University of Technology.
 In 2006 he was awarded with a prestigious Marie Curie Intra European Fellowship and moved to University College London, and then to the University of Glasgow to conduct his research in the EU-funded project: Externally Activated Resorbable Materials.
 In 2014 he received DSc from the Polish Academy of Science and in 2016 SOAR Fellowship.

-His research centres around biointefaces, nanomaterials and nanocharacterisation of biomedical materials.
+His research centres around nanomedicine, biointefaces, nanomaterials and nanocharacterisation.
 His work has made a significant contribution to the development of bionterfaces on biomaterials that are capable of regulating cell responses.
 A significant proportion of the work focused on smart, shape memory materials.
 His research is a major contribution to the understanding of the development of novel antimicrobial, self-cleaning materials, bioactive degradable glasses and composites, and surfaces that guide DNA binding.
-Recently he has developed two drug delivery systems that employ superparamagnetic nanoparticles to enhance the efficacy of drug therapy (i.e. chemotherapy) and regulated drug release.
+He develops stimuli responsive drug delivery systems that employ different types of nanoparticles to enhance the efficacy of drug therapy (i.e. chemotherapy) and regulated drug release.
 He also made a substantial contribution to the development of multifunctional surfaces that are capable of regulating cell responses.